Former Chief Justice of the High Court of Australia

 Mr Gordon Ramsay MLA

-He was recognised in 2014 as a finalist in the Act Local Hero category of the Australian of the Year awards.
+In 2015, Gordon was recognised as a finalist in the ACT Local Hero category of the Australian the Year awards.